cryptonkid/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] `java Main.class 1 "2" 2 5`
 - [ ] `java Main 1 "2" "3 4" 5`

+**Expliantion** args[] start with 0 and 3rd element is 2 in b & c option but "java" command is always run with class name not class name with extension.

 #### Q14.
 What is the output of this code?

 ```java